daattali/beautiful-jekyll/_posts/2024-03-15-Tryhackme-simpleCTF.md

    Since I knew there was an SSH service running on port `2222`, I tried to log in with SSH and the username.

    In this situation, I got this shell.
 However, it is not enough to control this system entirely.
-I had to obtain the root account.
+I have to obtain the root account.

    ![ssh](/assets/img/tryhackme/simpleCTF/Screenshot%202024-03-15%20at%2022.25.27.png)